 A frustrated, unhappy wife.
 Her much younger, attentive lover.
 A husband who degrades and ignores her.
-The stage is set for a love-triangle murder that shatters family illusions and lays bare a quite family community’s seedy secret world of sex, sin and swinging.
+The stage is set for a love-triangle murder that shatters family illusions and lays bare a quiet family community’s secret world of sex, sin and swinging.

 BETTER OFF DEAD, the latest true crime book from New York Times bestselling author Michael Fleeman, strips away the pleasant veneer of the Silver Lakes neighborhood in California’s high desert to tell a shocking story about a headline-grabbing crime.

 Sabrina Limon, a vivacious blond mother of two and part-time “sample girl” at Costco, is handing out free food samples one day when in walks handsome young firefighter Jonathan Hearn shopping for the station.

 Their conversation leads to a flirtation that leads to a steamy affair that has them hooking up once and twice a week at her home, his home, and out in hidden spots in the vast Mojave.

 Sabrina finds in Jonathan’s embrace the love and understanding she lacks at home.
 To the outside world, husband Robert is a big tattooed teddy bear of a man, a hard-working railroad mechanic, loved by all.
 This gregarious couple seemed matched by their love of family, friends and good times.